nickdanis/nickdanis.github.io/index.md

 - Danis, Nick, Kate Mesh, and Hyunsuk Sung (eds.).
 2011.
 [Proceedings of the 35th Annual Conference on Language Development](http://www.cascadilla.com/bucld35toc.html).
 Somerville, MA: Cascadilla Press.

+## Presentations

-### Presentations & Posters
+### Oral

-- Danis, Nick.
-2020.
-Phonology needs geometry: Implicit axioms in segmental representation.
-Poster presented at the 2020 Annual Meeting of the LSA.
 - Danis, Nick and Adam Jardine.
+2019.
 Q-Theory Representations are logically equivalent to Autosegmental Representations.
-Talk accepted to SCiL, co-meeting with the LSA 2019.
+SCiL, co-meeting with the LSA 2019.
-- Danis, Nick.
-[Cross-category agreement as reference to general dominance](http://phonology.ucsd.edu/wp-content/uploads/sites/54/2018/10/Danis-poster.pdf).
-AMP 2018, UC San Diego.
-Oct 5-7, 2018.
-Poster.
-- Danis, Nick, Jeffrey Heinz and Adam Jardine.
-2018.
-How constraints refer to nothing: The correct notion of substructure for phonology.
-Poster that was present at the 2018 LSA.
-- Danis, Nick.
-2018.
-A theory of cross-category agreement and new evidence for unified place features.
-Poster that never made it to the 2018 LSA due to inclement weather.
-- Danis, Nick.
-2017.
-Phonetics of Yoruba vowel deletion: durational evidence for hidden structure.
-ACAL 48, Indiana University.
-March 30-April 2, 2017.
-Poster.
 - Danis, Nick.
 2016.
 Major place harmony and the (reduced) role of representation: Evidence from Ngbaka.
 AMP 2016.
 USC.
 October 21-23, 2016.
 - Danis, Nick.
 2016.
 Cross-category vowel-consonant interactions in Aghem and Vietnamese.
 Presented at the University of Chicago Phonology Group, May 13, 2016.
 - Danis, Nick.
 2015.
 Markedness and Complex Segments: Evidence from Simplification Processes.
 8th World Congress of African Linguistics.
 Presented Talk.
 Kyoto University.
 August 21, 2015.